Internship Resume Examples (Text Format)

 Profile

-Motivated student currently completing Bachelor’s Degree in Hospitality Management.
+Motivated student currently completing Bachelor’s Degree with honors in Hospitality Management.
 Strong recent hospitality experience serving customers and training new hires at a large popular hotel.
+Adapt readily to new work challenges and industry conditions.
+Bilingual: Fluent in English and French.

 Key Skills